jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

 This tool will open `values.yaml` and add/update values according to the parameters passed in.

-The output looks something like this
+When running the build the output will look something like this

 ```
 2018-05-18T03:41:45.6562552Z ##[section]Starting: YamlWriter